-Several new videos were added to the Members Only section on the Arboretum's Web site in January and is now available for viewing.
-It includes the following:
+Two new videos were added to the Members Only section on the Arboretum's Web site in January and are now available for viewing.

 Content in the Members Only section is password protected and is only available to Arboretum members.
-In order to access these special features, members will need to know the password that was printed on the label of their latest Friends of the Arboretum Newsletter or included at the end of the e-mail with the latest monthly JCRA e-Update attached to it.
-The end of the e-mail is after Chris' signature line.
+In order to access these special features, members need to know the password that was printed on the label of the latest Friends of the Arboretum Newsletter or included at the end of the e-mail with the latest monthly JCRA e-Update attached to it.
+The end of the e-mail is after Chris's signature line.
 The user name needed to log in is always "jcra."